 Special Achievement Awards

-Awards are presented at the Northern Lights Awards Ceremony, held each year in May.
+The recipients are revealed at the Northern Lights Awards Ceremony each year in May.

-Recipients need not work in a "communications" field.
-Mayors, city managers, sheriffs, agency executives, and people in other occupations are eligible for nomination if they meet all eligibility criteria.
+- Recipients need not work in a "communications" job.
+Communications professionals, organizational leaders, public safety personnel and leaders and people in other occupations are eligible for nomination if they meet all eligibility criteria.

 - Recipients must have been in compliance with the MAGC Code of Ethics in performing government duties with truth, accuracy, fairness, responsibility and accountability to the public.

 - Currently serving MAGC board members are ineligible to receive these awards.

 - Any current MAGC member in good standing may submit a nomination.